 Squats: the ultimate exercise.

-Peter Petrou fitness is a personal and group fitness company that operates out of the ITF fitness centre in Rydalmere.
+Peter Petrou fitness is a personal and group fitness company that operates out of both Rydalmere and North Strathfield.
 It was rated by WOMOW as one of the top 3 personal training businesses in Sydney Australia and my aim is to make top quality personal training affordable to everyone.
 Including exercise tips and advice, below is just one of numerous articles published online by me to help try to educate people when it comes to health and fitness.

 The first & possibly the most important thing I try to install in all of my clients is core stability.
 I am also always trying to inform my clients that apart from having adequate core strength, leg strength is vital.
 I mean your legs are what keep you up, your legs are what keep you going and as a former professional boxer and elite Australian amateur representative I can assure you that I always performed the best when my legs were at their strongest.

 You also constantly seem to hear morons (hey, what else are you going to call them and hopefully this article will prove to you just how little they actually know about training) saying that they aren’t interested in building leg strength as they just want to increase the strength in their upper bodies.
 So they do lots of exercises like bench press or rows, well how often in real life do you need to lift a heavy object while laying on your back, bending over or sitting down?

 Which leads me to the subject of my article today Squats.

 Yes.
 I am a former professional athlete but now as a personal trainer the majority of my clients are just normal people living normal lives with normal jobs who generally train with me for two hours a week and I feel that in order to get the most out of the time they train it is vital to include the big exercises that give the biggest benefits.
 Well, squats are THE big exercise.

 Squats have been referred to as the king of all exercises as they actual exercise every muscle in your lower body including your core stabilizing muscles and the muscles of your lower back.